mehcode/rn-splash-screen/docs/android.md

     http://stackoverflow.com/a/34726279

-2. Adjust your `AppTheme` and add a `windowBackground` of the recently added drawable.
+2. In `android/app/src/main/res/values/styles.xml`: Adjust your `AppTheme` and add a `windowBackground` of the recently added drawable.

     ```xml
     <style name="AppTheme" parent="Theme.AppCompat.Light.NoActionBar">